sanket1729/elements/doc/tapscript_opcodes.md

       3. If `n=2`, Push the number of inputs(4) as little-endian
       4. If `n=3`, Push the number of outputs(4) as little-endian
       5. If `n=4`, Push the transaction size in vbytes (4) as little-endian
-      6. Otherwise treat as `OP_SUCCESS` and return true (without executing rest of script).
+      6. Else, Immediately return true without executing the rest of the script.

 5. **Crypto**: In order to allow more complex operations on elements, we introduce the following new crypto-operators.
    - Define `OP_SUCCESS203` as `OP_ECMULSCALAREXPVERIFY`, pop the top element as `k`.
 Then pop next elements as points `G1`(first), `G2`(second)